California bill could ban the sale of Skittles, Hot Tamales, and more

 AB-318 has been double referred, meaning it will be heard in the Assembly’s Environmental Safety and Toxic Materials Committee (ESTM) first.
 If passed, it will then head to the Assembly’s Health Committee.
 As of Tuesday, there was no hearing date set for the first committee.

 Nexstar’s KTXL reached out to the office of Assemblymember Jim Wood, who chairs the Health Committee, but he declined to comment on the bill before a hearing.
-He said he would voice his recommendation once the bill came before the committee and testimony was completed.
+He said he would voice his recommendation once the bill came before the committee and the testimony were completed.

 The bill would need to pass both houses of the state legislature and be signed by Gov. Gavin Newsom before it becomes law.
 California would be the first state to have such a law if the bill does advance.